echedev/theseus-navigator/docs/cookbook/bottom-navigation-bar.md

 #### 3. Setup the app router

-The `NavigationScheme` provides custom RouterDelegate and RouteInformationParser, which you should pass to your MaterialApp widget:
+The `NavigationScheme` provides custom [*RouterDelegate*](https://api.flutter.dev/flutter/widgets/RouterDelegate-class.html) and [*RouteInformationParser*](https://api.flutter.dev/flutter/widgets/RouteInformationParser-class.html), which you should pass to your MaterialApp widget:

 ```dart
 class App extends StatelessWidget {